Basic Info about the Interviews

 - Students will not be able to sign up back-to-back.
 If a student signs-up for back-to-back appointments the field services offices will automatically drop the second appointment to ensure both appointments can be attended.

-- A resume' or personal bio may be uploaded in Career Navigator when signing up for interviews and asks for a resume'.
-Career Navigator will accept either document.
-Please bring a copy of your personal bio to each of the interviews you schedule, students are not required to bring a resume' to their interviews.
+- A resume may be uploaded in Career Navigator when signing up for interviews.
+Please bring a copy of your resume to each of the interviews you schedule.

 Here are the questions you will most likely be asked,